 He squeezes my hands.
 I can feel the holes.

-J. I tried to explain this to you before, but I don’t think we’re able to understand until now.
+J. I tried to explain this to you before, but I don’t think you were able to understand until now.
 Because of My work, I can’t be there for the kids the way I long to.
-The way you and they want me to do, and in some sense need me to.
+The way you and they want me to, and in some sense need me to.
 That is the real reason they act up.